Guard your dependencies against supply chain attacks.

 brew install depsguard

-Homebrew tap.
+Homebrew (in homebrew-core – no tap needed).
 Works on Apple Silicon and Intel.
+Update later with brew upgrade depsguard.

 How to use